Richie-Kwon/ecommercedata/README.md

 &ensp;3.
 [BI analytics](https://github.com/Richie-Kwon/ecommercedata/tree/main/2.%20batch/3.%20BI%20analytics): Create connections to BI tools like Tableau and Zeppelin notebook<br />

 ## Conclusion <a name="Conclustion"></a>
-The data pieplines established can carry out ETL process and enalbe to get insights through analysis There are a few things to be improved in the pipelines and these things are going to be revamped
+The data pieplines established can carry out ETL process and enable to get insights through analysis <br />
+There are a few things to be improved in the pipelines and these things are going to be revamped
 - Email notification (AWS SNS)can be applied to this pipelies to monitor updates in the stores
 - Cognito set up can be complicated when the number of users goes up